 Who Responds Well To Modeling Behavior?

 Remember when you were a child and saw something or someone you thought was amazing and perhaps tried to imitate them?
 Or perhaps as an adult you’ve observed and admired the way someone interacts with the world and have taken inspiration from them.
-As humans, one of the ways in which we learn is by observing others.
+As humans, one of the ways in which we learn is by observing others, and we may transform our undesirable behaviors through behavior modification therapy.
 These are all examples of types of modeling behavior.

 A person may serve as a model (consciously or not) that others may learn behaviors from and try to imitate.
 Modeling behavior can take place in many areas of life and in all different age groups.
 Modeling can also be technique used in therapy to help people learn to adopt healthier behaviors and avoid unproductive or harmful behaviors.